School Health Grants

 Project Documents

-This option provides applicants the opportunity to partner with a certified instructor to bring a Hands-Only CPR training to the school.
-The Hands-Only CPR training was developed by the American Heart Association and has been used to train over 50,000 people in Montana.
-In order to complete this project, individual grantee must provide training to at least 25 students and group grantees must train at least 50 students.
+This option provides applicants the opportunity to partner with a certified instructor to bring CPR/First Aid Training to the school.
+The CPR/First Aid Training grants are intended to support student and/or staff training in providing CPR/First Aid in emergency situations.
+In order to complete this project, grantees must provide training to at least 25 students and/or staff.
 Applicants must submit an outcomes report form to the School Health Program.

 Please note: This project is intended to facilitate school trainings.
 Funding cannot be used for the purchase of AED units.
 Please view "AED Grant Funding" below to locate programs to obtain AED units for your school.